Ebisu (mythology): Legend

 The weak child overcame many hardships, grew legs (and, presumably, the rest of his skeletal structure) at the age of three, and became the god Ebisu.
 He remains slightly crippled and deaf, but mirthful and auspicious nonetheless (hence the title, "The laughing god").
-He is often depicted wearing a tall hat—the Kazaori Eboshi (風折烏帽子)—holding a rod and a large red sea bream or sea bass.
+He is often -depicted wearing a tall hat—the Kazaori Eboshi (風折烏帽子)—holding a rod and a large red sea bream or sea bass.
 Jellyfish are also associated with the god and the fugu restaurants of Japan will often incorporate Ebisu in their motif.

 In fishing communities across Japan it is extremely common to see fishermen ritualistically praying to Ebisu before they head out for the day.
 The fishermen’s relationship with Ebisu is indicative of Japan’s relationship with nature as a whole.
 Fishermen tell stories of how Ebisu keeps the ocean safe and pristine, pushing debris to the shore.
-As Ebisu is said to have no arms or legs, fishermen often suggest it takes 7 years for things like screws, bolts, or umeboshi seeds, to turn up on shore as Ebisu carries the seed in his mouth and crawls his way along the ocean floor.
+As Ebisu is said to have no arms or legs, fishermen often suggest it takes 7 years for things like screws, bolts, or umeboshi seeds to turn up on shore as Ebisu carries the seed in his mouth and crawls his way along the ocean floor.
 For this reason, it is believed that Ebisu becomes enraged whenever people pollute the ocean.

 Cultural relevance

 Ebisu's festival is celebrated on the twentieth day of the tenth month, Kannazuki (the month without gods).
 While the other myriad members of the Japanese pantheon gather at The Grand Shrine of Izumo, Ebisu does not hear the summons and is thus still available for worship.

 Ebisu is frequently paired with Daikokuten, another of the seven gods of Fortune, in displays of the twin patrons by small shopkeepers.
 In some versions of the myth they are father and son (or master and apprentice).
 Also, these two are often joined by Fukurokuju as the "Three Gods of Good Fortune".

 As a form of animal worshipping, Ebisu was often associated with marine megafauna such as whales and whale sharks (hence the latter being called the "Ebisu-Shark") that bring in masses of fish and protect fishermen.
+In areas of Northeast Japan, Japanese fishermen opposed whaling, as they believed whales were an incarnation of Ebisu.

 Ebisu is depicted or parodied in a wide range of media, from artwork to costumed impersonations at local festivals and in commercial logos and advertisements.
 One of the most widely recognized product logos is in association with Yebisu beer, which was first brewed in 1890, and was acquired by Sapporo Brewery.

 Ebisu is the basis of the name of the clothing brand Evisu.

 The B.League professional basketball team Osaka Evessa is named after the local pronunciation of Ebisu-sama (as Ebessan), reflecting the god’s longstanding importance in the city of Osaka.
 Team mascot Maido-kun is a stylized, childlike depiction of Ebisu wearing a basketball uniform.